Esorat/GO-Human-Resource-Management-System/README.md

 Features:

-✨ Super-Fast Web Framework: We use Fiber, a lightning-fast web framework, to ensure your HR Management System is quick and responsive.
+✨ Super-Fast Web Framework: Go Fiber, a lightning-fast web framework, to ensure your HR Management System is quick and responsive.

 ✨ MongoDB Magic: Seamlessly store and retrieve employee data using the power of MongoDB.
 Lightning-fast queries and updates at your fingertips!